Royals step into the void as government struggles with a divided Malaysia

 “The socks case saw democratically elected leaders fail to de-escalate the situation or, worse, play a leading role in stirring communal tensions.
 So the King had to step in to play the role of the unifying figure,” he told ST.

 In some cases, the royals were perhaps justified, such as when the then Agong, Sultan Abdullah Ahmad of Pahang, had to decide on a prime minister who commanded the majority in 2020 and 2021 amid multiple party defections by MPs.

-The ruler had also declined a government request for an emergency during the Covid-19 pandemic in 2020, before acceding in the next year.
+The ruler had also declined a government request to declare a state of emergency during the Covid-19 pandemic in 2020, before acceding in the next year.

-But both Sultan Abdullah and Sultan Iskandar – who took over as Agong on Jan 31 – have, in their roles as King, also warned against a repeat of the toppling of governments due to defections, essentially handing Datuk Seri Anwar “royal protection” against a loss of majority.
+But both Sultan Abdullah and Sultan Ibrahim – who took over as Agong on Jan 31 – have, in their roles as king, also warned against a repeat of the toppling of governments due to defections, essentially handing Datuk Seri Anwar “royal protection” against a loss of majority.

 “This is inevitable – that democratisation brings about a re-questioning of established authority.
 But this does not augur well for a civilian administration that is struggling to consolidate its legitimacy,” historian Eddin Khoo, founder-director of cultural organisation Pusaka, told ST.